data-creative/law-school-outcomes-ruby/README.md

 # Law School Outcomes - Ruby

+Process PDF reports of employment outcomes for recent graduates of ABA-accredited law schools.

 Law schools accredited by the American Bar Association (ABA) publish in a standardized PDF format reports of employment outcomes for recent graduates.
 Use the `law_school_outcomes` ruby library to process these PDF files into memory for further use.

 ## Installation